-Justin Thomas is barely 5ft 10in and weighs just a little over 10 stone, but he still averages just shy of 310 yards off the tee.
+World No.1 Justin Thomas is 5ft 10in and weighs just a little over 10 stone, but he still hits his driver a mile.

 That he does so should give hope to us all – you don’t have to be built like a brick outhouse to generate big yards with the driver.

-With seven PGA Tour victories in the last 19 months, Thomas has been on sensational form.
-His game is built on his superb ball-striking, ranking 3rd for Strokes Gained: tee-to-green so far in 2018.
+Thomas' game is built on his superb ball-striking, ranking 1st for Strokes Gained: tee-to-green so far in 2020.

 Follow his example and you can hit the ball with both force and accuracy.

 Centre contact is key to distance.
 It’s measured by smash factor – club-to-ball speed ratio.

 A recent test saw Justin Thomas average an awesome smash of 1.51 over 17 drives.
 His flat left wrist through impact helps here; no sign of it flipping the clubface at the ball.